2023 Most Popular Engineering Technologies Bachelor's Degree Trade Schools in South Carolina

 Of the 137 students majoring in engineering tech at Clemson, 77% are male and 23% are female.

 You’ll be in good company if you decide to attend South Carolina State University.
 It ranked #2 on our 2023 Most Popular Engineering Technologies Bachelor’s Degree Trade Schools in South Carolina list.
-Located in the town of Orangeburg, South Carolina State University is a public school with a small student population.
+Located in the town of Orangeburg, South Carolina State University is a public college with a small student population.

 About 18% of the students majoring in engineering tech at the school are women while 82% are male.